Below is a variety of information on the various planning processes. Scroll down to learn more about each specific planning process.

 Planned Development Information Packet

-The Planned Development process is necessary for anyone who wishes to utilize property and finds that the existing zoning may not allow the mix of uses desired in the development.
+The Planned Development process is necessary for anyone who wishes to utilize the property and finds that the existing zoning may not allow the mix of uses desired in the development.

 - Presubmittal Review Request